myscale/ChatData/README.md

 2. Install dependencies

-> This app is currently using [MyScale's fork of LangChain](https://github.com/myscale/langchain/tree/master).
+> This app is currently using [MyScale's technical preview of LangChain](https://github.com/myscale/langchain/tree/preview).
 >>
 >> It contains improved SQLDatabaseChain in [this PR](https://github.com/hwchase17/langchain/pull/7454)
 >>